 Where to begin?

-Building relationships is central to identifying and establishing sustainable improvement.
+Building relationships is the best way to address all these jobs.
+Strong relationships help to identify and establish sustainable improvement.
 School leaders need to enjoy the company of talented, hard-working experts seeking excellence in their work.
 One of my colleagues spent significantly more time than his peers developing trusting relationships.
 Measuring the value of that time was hard, but he often succeeded where others failed.
 Knowing who can get the work done is essential to success in any project, and matching goals to the talented people who can accomplish them is the best path to strategic and cultural improvement.